Arcadia Formation: Origin

 The Arcadia Formation developed when sea levels rose to flood much of the Florida Platform late in the Oligocene epoch.
 While part of central Florida remained above sea level as Orange Island, southern Florida was covered by the Okeechobean Sea, which extended over the Everglades basin, and was bound on the south by oyster banks, the Collier Bank curving up on the western side, and the Dade Bank curving up on the eastern side.
 What is now the central Gulf Coast of the Florida peninsula was covered by the Tampa Subsea, a large lagoon system separated from the open Gulf of Mexico by the Tampa Reef Tract and Tampa Archipelago.
 During the Aquitanian faunal stage (early in the Miocene), extensive upwelling around the Florida Platform carried plankton into the Okeechobean Sea and Tampa Subsea, depositing phosphorus-rich carbonate layers in the basins.
 The deposits in the Okeechobean Sea became the Nocatee Member of the Arcadia Formation, and the deposits in the Tampa Subsea became the Tampa Member.

 Nocatee Member

 The Nocatee Member is the only part of the Arcadia Formation that is primarily siliciclastic.
-The member has a limited extent compared to the Arcadia Formation, occurring throughout Charlotte, DeSoto, and Hardee counties, in southwestern Polk County, in westernmost Highlands and Glades counties, in easternmost Manatee and Sarasota counties, and in northernmost Lee County.
+The member has a limited extent compared to the rest of the Arcadia Formation, occurring throughout Charlotte, DeSoto, and Hardee counties, in southwestern Polk County, in westernmost Highlands and Glades counties, in easternmost Manatee and Sarasota counties, and in northernmost Lee County.